Hnin W. Hnin, Director (pronouns: they/them, she/her)

 Email Dominique@cofed.org to learn more about our Racial Justice Fellowship.

 Dominique describes themselves as an ethnically eclectic queer from Compton, whose first and last love is food.
 But as someone who grew up food unstable, it has also been one of the largest stressors in life.
 They have spent their life searching for ways to live that intrinsically connect to the ways they want to eat: communal, cultural, loving and sustainable.
 Dominique recently graduated from Oberlin College and moved to Baltimore, Maryland to work at Red Emma's Bookstore Coffeehouse, a worker-owned cooperative.
 After learning and building with that community, they moved to Everyman Theatre, where they work as a Development Assistant, helping to bring relevant, accessible and incredible theatre to communities historically denied access to the art form.
-For the Fellowship, they are conducting a 6-week urban food justice intensive, aimed specifically at queer people of color.
-The intensive will encompass a multitude of skill shares, workshops, field trips and discussions, lead by local activists, healers, farmers, and teachers.
+For the Fellowship, they conducted a 6-week urban food justice intensive, aimed specifically at queer people of color and published a zine: Radical Urban PoC Guide to Survival.

 Rhiannon Wright, Co-op Cultivator Course Intern (pronouns: she/her)